 Strength and Conditioning - is geared towards ANY self-motivated individual who would like to improve their personal strength and conditioning and/or performance in a sport by focusing on the following areas of sports training and competition: cardio and strength training, speed, agility, flexibility, and plyometrics, and general conditioning activities.
+The pool will also be utilized for exercise activities.
 Student-athletes are highly encouraged to take this class.
 Students are expected to and WILL participate in weight training 2-4 times per week for the entire semester.
 The number of strength workouts per week will be based on their personal goals or if they are in or out of a current sports season.